cypress-io/cypress-documentation/content/guides/overview/key-differences.md

 effects an action creates?
 Tired of repeating the same repetitive and slow actions over and over again?
 You can skip them for most test cases.

-Cypress allows for state to be cached with [`cy.session()`](/api/commands/session).
+Cypress allows for browser context to be cached with [`cy.session()`](/api/commands/session).
 This means as a user, you only need to perform authentication once for the entirety of your test suite, and restore the saved session between each test.
 That means you do not have to visit a login